canonical/kafka-k8s-operator/docs/how-to/upgrade.md

 This action must be run before Charmed Apache Kafka upgrades.
 ```

-The action will also configure the charm to minimize high-availability reduction and ensure a safe upgrade process.
+The action will also configure the charm to minimise high-availability reduction and ensure a safe upgrade process.
 After successful execution, the charm is ready to be upgraded.

 ### Step 3: Upgrade